 - Wait for 24-48 hours

-6) Deleting a negative review
+6) Deleting a bad review

-First things first, get this thing straight that you can’t delete a negative review.
+First things first, get this thing straight you can’t delete a negative review.
 Since a legitimate Google business profile displays all reviews by the customers, it is pretty much evident that nothing can be done in case of negative reviews.
 You can’t delete a negative review yourself, but you can lead the customer in deleting that negative review.
 The trick here is “how you respond” to the negative review.

 - Type of room they booked